 All in all, a good start to the new season of Shark Tank, and as was the case with the first season, many lesson to be learned, including how to gain and keep leverage when it comes to negotiating, which most of the show participants have had little practice in.

-For More information on how Just Elementary, Inc, Business Brokers can help you with negotiation techniques planning small business needs contact our Client Care Manager, Sonia Chhabra at (888) 926-9193 or email firstname.lastname@example.org
+For More information on how Just Elementary, Inc, Business Brokers can help you with Valuation Matters & Negotiation Techniques for your business contact our Client Care Manager Sonia Chhabra at (888) 926-9193 or email firstname.lastname@example.org

 Filed under: Business Tips · Tags: ABC, Business Lessons, CBS Foods, Copa Di Vino, Daymond John, James Martin, Jonathan Boos, Kevin O'Leary, Megan Reilly, negotiation, Robert Herjavec, Sarah Nurse, Shark Tank, Shawn Davis, Tippi Toes, Wurkin Stiffs